archivebiblestuff/fail/soulwinning/soulwinning-instruction/osas.md

   In hope of eternal life, which God, that cannot lie, promised before the world began;_

 #### Two kinds of people:

 * 1. Those that believe God and in the record that He has given us eternal life through His son.
-* 2 .Those who made God a liar.
+* 2. Those who made God a liar.

 #### How long is eternal?
 Forever..everlasting..